 QSTARS provides specialist tenancy advice, advocacy support and referral for Queensland renters.
-Contact QSTARS for tenancy advice on:

 Open Mon - Friday 9am - 5pm (extended hours to 7pm on Tuesdays and Wednesdays)

 Tenants Queensland

 Tenants Queensland (TQ) is a specialist community and legal service which has been providing services to and representing the interests of residential renters in Queensland since 1986.
 QSTARS is managed by TQ and delivered in collaboration with partner organisations.